IBMDeveloperBNL/hlfabric-lab/README.md

 ## 2. Build the Business Service

 The business service is generated using the LoopBack framework.
 Two generators are used, the application generator and the OpenAPI generator.
 The latter generates the models and controllers that are needed by the business service and that are defined in the included `openapi.json` file.
 For this part of the pattern you need to start the VirtualBox image.
-Once the image is completely up and running, open a terminal session.
+Once the image is completely up and running, open a terminal session (1).

 ![](./images/11-build-service-1.png)